jspenger/paciofspython/FINALREPORT.md

 ## Implementation - PacioFSPython
 PacioFSPython is an implementation of PacioFS in Python with FUSE.
 It encompasses: PacioFS, the source code of the prototype under development; a Kubernetes and Docker deployment; integration tests, unit tests, benchmarks; and continuous integration with Travis-CI.
+The source code implements a server (paciofsserver), a client (paciofsclient), and a local client that encompasses both (paciofslocal).
 The source code can be found at: https://github.com/jonasspenger/paciofspython/.

 This code base is no longer being maintained.